 - My husband and I get to know their friends without being too controlling or interfering.

-5 Unique and Fun Family Board Games
+Unique Family Board Games

 Ticket to Ride

 Created by Days of Wonder, Ticket to Ride is a multiplayer game set in the 1920s.
-Players collect train cards in four different colors to play, and play the matching colors to connect trains between cities across North America.
-Players earn points by the number of trains they place on the board, and score bonus points for connecting cities.
+Players collect train cards in four different colors to play and play the matching colors to connect trains between cities across North America.
+Players earn points by the number of trains they place on the board and score bonus points for connecting cities.
 The longest chain gets the title of the longest continuous railway to earn additional points.

 Betrayal at House on the Hill

 Betrayal at House on the Hill was created by Avalon Hill.
 It is a strategic tile game that can play three to six players with a playing time of 60 minutes on average.
-It is recommended for ages 12 and up, but my six year old son loves to play this game (and understands it).
+It is recommended for ages 12 and up, but my six-year-old son loves to play this game (and understands it).
 A tile game means that the game board is built tile by tile as the game proceeds.
 Players start off on the same team, but a haunting can quickly switch the game into one with a betrayer.
 The players then strategize to successfully combat the betrayer and save their lives.

 Dead of Winter

-Arkham Horror is an intense game especially when my son’s friends join for us for game night.
-It takes us about three hours to play, and usually ends with all the boys standing while playing.
+Arkham Horror is an intense game especially when my son’s friends join us for game night.
+It takes us about three hours to play and usually ends with all the boys standing while playing.
 The game does more than keep them on the edge of their seats – it keeps them on their toes.